orrsella/mah-server/setup.md

 #### Run puppet

+Update any parameters needed in `site.pp` and run puppet.
 Make sure to do so with `root` user:

 ```
 $ puppet apply /opt/orrsella.com/puppet/manifests/site.pp